opengeospatial/geoapi/tools/README.md

 They are internal to the GeoAPI project and may change at any time.

-## Creating releases
-The procedure for creating a GeoAPI release is documented in a [separated page](../src/release-instruction.md).

 ## Documenting the API
 The commands in the rest of this page assume that environment variables have been configured as below (execute from the GeoAPI project home directory on a Unix machine).